North Brookfield, Massachusetts

 North Brookfield is a town in Worcester County, Massachusetts, United States.
 The population was 4,735 at the 2020 census.

-For geographic and demographic information on the census-designated place North Brookfield, please see the article North Brookfield (CDP), Massachusetts.
+The town includes the census-designated place of North Brookfield (CDP).

 History

 North Brookfield was first settled in 1664 and was officially incorporated in 1812, splitting from neighboring Brookfield.

 The town's lands were formerly a part of the Quaboag Plantation.

 Geography

 According to the United States Census Bureau, the town has a total area of 21.7 sqmi, of which 21.1 sqmi are land and 0.7 sqmi, or 3.04%, is water.
 North Brookfield is bounded on the east by Spencer, on the south by East Brookfield and Brookfield, on the west by West Brookfield, and on the north by New Braintree.
 The junction of North Brookfield, Spencer and New Braintree is also shared by the town of Oakham; however, Brooks Pond cuts that point, as well as two others, off from the rest of the town.